Lab 2 : ROS Nodes, Topics, Services, Parameters, Actions

 A new node

-command we just ran (the number might be different).
-Now you can see that the publisher is publishing data over thecmd_vel
+/rostopic_XXXXXis created by theechocommand we just ran (the number might be different).
+Now you can see that the publisher is publishing data over thecmd_veltopic, and two subscribers are subscribed to it (the two arrows with/turtle/cmd_vel). -

 Nodes send data over topics using messages.
 Publishers and subscribers must send and receive the same type of message to communicate.
 The topic types we saw earlier after running